 Table Rock Trail – Dixville Notch has several incredibly scenic hikes.
 The most popular is the Table Rock Trail.
 This short loop brings you to Table Rock, where you will enjoy stunning views from the ledge rising several hundred feet over a cliff.
 The eastern section of the trail up to Table Rock is steep, while the western section offers the easiest approach.

 Brousseau Mountain Trail – This hike in Averill, Vermont takes hikers along a well-marked trail through a scenic forest.
 The climb to the top of Brousseau Mountain (2,714 feet) is steady and takes roughly 30 minutes.
-The summit is covered by trees, but a short side trail takes hikers to a lookout where they can enjoy stunning views of the White and Green Mountain ranges in the distance and a seemingly undisturbed wilderness below.
+The summit is covered by trees, but a short side trail takes hikers to a lookout where they can enjoy stunning views of the White and Green Mountain ranges in the distance, nesting peregrine falcons, and a seemingly undisturbed wilderness below.
+In the fall, it’s a travel corridor for fall migration for a multitude of raptors including eagles, hawks, and falcons.

 Falls in the River Trail – This trail beginning at Second Connecticut Lake offers an easy walk along the Connecticut River to a rocky, scenic cascade and gorge.
 Along the way you’ll cross wooden walkways through swampy areas and enjoy beautiful meadows along the river.